leanprover/logic_and_proof_lean3/natural_deduction_for_propositional_logic.rst

 Georges is either at home or on campus.

     Case 1: Suppose he is at home.
 We know that if he is at home, then he is studying.
 So, in this case, he is studying.
-Thefore, in this case, he is either studying or with his friends.
+Therefore, in this case, he is either studying or with his friends.

     Case 2: Suppose he is on campus.
 We know that if he is on campus, then he is with his friends.
 So, in this case, he is with his friends.
 Therefore, in this case, he is either studying or with his friends.